-Joining instructions for Two Day ISAF Sea Survival Course
+Joining instructions for Two Day ISAF Sea Survival Course.

 This is a two day course run at San Francisco Yacht Club to be in compliance with ISAF Safety Training 6.02 and 603.
-The course has quite a bit of hands on activities including setting off flares, spending up to two hours in the water, fighting a fire using fire extinguishers and cutting rigging.
+The course has a large hands-on component including setting off flares, spending up to two hours in the water, fighting a fire using fire extinguishers and cutting rigging.
 In order to gain an ISAF certificate you MUST complete the entire course including in water training and a short written exam.

 SFYC is the only provider of the two day ISAF course on the west coast of the US and we tend to have people travelling from out of state.
-If for some reason you can't make the course please contact amperrin@racingyachtmanagement.com or training@sfyc.org as soon as you know so we can attempt to bring someone in from the waiting list.
-We are normally booked up months in advance and we only have space for 16 people per in water session and up to 24 for the rest of the course.
+There is only space for 16 people on the course due to ISAF rules on in water training so people tend to book in advance.
+If for some reason you cannot make the course please contact amperrin@racingyachtmanagement.com or race@sfyc.org as soon as you know so we can attempt to bring someone in from on the waiting list.

 The club must have the following signed from you at the beginning of the course.
-Please hand it to the instructor on arrival your first day.